Chapter 15 – Oh Brother, Where Art Though

 Aislinn started walking again, and the look on Riona’s face had the Scot recoiling.

 “I didn’t mean it like…” Riona started to say, but Chibs was quick to interrupt that thought.
-“Aye…” Chibs uttered as he wrapped Riona’s arm around his and strolled on.
+“Aye…” Chibs uttered as he locked his arm around Riona’s and strolled on.

 He wasn’t about to get in the middle nor would he choose sides.
 But at that very moment, Riona needed the consoling and Aislinn needed to vent.